 Welcome to YGAM

-We are delighted to be the chosen charity partner for the 2016 World Regulatory Briefing – Responsible Gambling Innovation conference which takes place on the 7th and 8th of September in Central London.
+We are delighted to be the chosen charity partner for the 2017 World Regulatory Briefing – Responsible Gambling Innovation conference which takes place on the 12th September in Central London.

 YGAM was founded in late 2014 by Lee Willows following his own struggles with gambling.
 Going through treatment provided by the National Problem Gambling Clinic and having spent the last 25 years in education and youth work it become very apparent, very quickly that there was a lack of information around the potential risks associated with gambling and unregulated gaming, when compared to other risky activities such as drinking alcohol, having sex or going on the internet.